guilhermeagostinelli/tower-of-hanoi/README.md

 ## Contributing

-Feel free to contribute with corrections, optimizations, etc. Since this is a recreational project, there's no strict guidelines on how one should contribute.
+Feel free to contribute with corrections, optimizations, etc. Since this is a recreational project, there are no strict guidelines on how one should contribute.

 ## License